-The lack of comparables remains one of the biggest challenges for transfer pricing (TP) professionals, especially in low capacity countries.
+The lack of comparables remains one of the biggest challenges for transfer pricing (TP) professionals, especially in low-capacity countries.
 Gela Barshovi explains how the country ceiling principle may help companies and tax administrations to determine risks, benchmarks and establish comparables.

-The challenge of finding accurate comparables is tough in most jurisdictions, but it is most critical for developing countries, especially with regard to financial transactions because high importance of country risk involved makes it burdensome to use foreign comparables that usually serve as the best option for them in other cases.
-However, application of the country ceiling principle might be ’the way out’ in such situations.
+The challenge of finding accurate comparables is tough in most jurisdictions, but it is most critical for developing countries, especially with regard to financial transactions because the high importance of country risk involved makes it burdensome to use foreign comparables that usually serve as the best option for them in other cases.
+However, the application of the country ceiling principle might be ’the way out’ in such situations.

 What does the country ceiling principle stand for?

-The logic behind this principle is that the country’s rating reflects some macro-economic factors influencing every single company in that jurisdiction – factors that can be commonly missed out when calculating the rating of single taxpayers.
+The logic behind this principle is that the country’s rating reflects some macroeconomic factors influencing every single company in that jurisdiction – factors that can be commonly missed out when calculating the rating of single taxpayers.

 Why the country ceiling principle can serve as a useful toolkit?